-His church keeps his picture in a pew and prays he won't be deported
+ICE arrested him.
+His church put his photo in a pew so no one would forget.

 As she stood flanked by fellow clergy members outside the Atlanta City Detention Center this week, Efird described Bikindou as a "brother in Christ."

-Bikindou, she says, has a clean criminal record and has done everything immigration authorities asked, all while working at a packing plant, continuing his studies and contributing to his community.
+Bikindou, she said, had a clean criminal record and did everything immigration authorities asked, all while working at a packing plant, continuing his studies and contributing to his community.

 "We won't stand by and let our brother be treated this way. ...
 We won't stand by and let Jesus be treated this way," she said.
 "Our church community will not be the same without Gilles in our midst."